hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/reliability/4-high-availability.md

 ## Hasura HA {#hasura-ha}

 You can run multiple instances of Hasura with the open-source graphql-engine.
 In Hasura Cloud, the process of automatically scaling and the infrastructure required is taken care of without requiring manual intervention.

-Also, with multiple instances of Hasura connected to the same database, you might run into issues such as the event triggers duplicating events or unreliable subscriptions.
-Hasura HA eliminates those issues.